-If like me you don’t currently need to train for a specific function but like the idea of being able to tackle most things pretty well then the following movements would be a good place to start.
+If like me you don’t currently need to train for a specific function, but like the idea of being able to tackle most things pretty well then the following movements would be an excellent place to start.

-Training yourself to be able to pick heavy things off the floor safely is a sensible idea as you never know when you might need to do this.
-I suggest you change up what you are lifting occasionally too.
+Training yourself to pick heavy things off the floor safely is a sensible idea, as you never know when you might need to do this.
+I suggest you change up what you are occasionally lifting too.
 Barbells, dumbells, kettlebells, sandbags, tyres, rocks, whatever you can get your hands on.

 Being able to strike something with force may come in helpful one day but at the very least it can work off some stress!
 My personal favourites are punching a heavy bag, medicine ball slams, rope slams, or just walloping a tyre with a sledgehammer.

-When you are a child you probably jump several times a day but as adults how often do we jump?
-Not very often but if I had to jump one day for whatever reason I want to be confident that I can.
+When you are a child, you probably jump several times a day, but as adults, how often do we jump?
+Not very often, but if I had to jump one day for whatever reason, I want to be confident that I can.
 My advice would be to practice both vertical jumps and horizontal ones.
-For vertical jumps try jumping on an off different box’s and gradually increasing the height as you get better.
+For vertical jumps try jumping on and off different boxes and gradually increasing the height as you get better.
 For horizontal jumps try jumping from one cone to another and occasionally changing from single leg to double leg.

 Pushing heavy objects above head height may come in handy the next time you have to put something heavy in the loft.
-Don’t just stick to overhead barbell pressing, try mixing this one up too, use sandbags, kettlebells, use one hand, two hands.
+Don’t just stick to overhead barbell pressing, try mixing this one up too, use sandbags and kettlebells, and use one hand or two hands.